-Unit Identifier Switches/UID LED Indicators
+Unit Identifier Switch/UID LED Indicator

-A rear Unit Identifier (UID) switch and a rear UID LED (LE1) are located next to the VGA port on the motherboard.
-The front UID switch and the front UID LED are both located on the Front Panel Control (JF1) (with the front UID switch on pin 13, and the front LED on pin 7 of JF1).
-When you press the front or the rear UID switch, both front and rear UID LEDs will be turned on.
+A rear Unit Identifier (UID) switch and a rear UID LED is located on the IO back panel.
+The front UID is located on pin 13 on the Front Panel Control (JF1), and the front UID LED is located on pin 7 on JF1.
+When you press the front or rear UID switch, both front and rear UID LEDs will be turned on.
 Press the UID switch again to turn off the LED indicators.
 The UID Indicators provide easy identification of a system unit that may be in need of service.